See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Médecins Sans Frontières/Doctors Without Borders (MSF) first worked in PNG in 1992.
 The country is prone to tidal waves, volcanic eruptions and earthquakes, to which we have responded, as well as the high rates of tuberculosis (TB), HIV/AIDS and sexual violence.

-In collaboration with the national TB programme, we are working to improve screening, diagnosis, treatment initiation and follow-up at Gerehu hospital in Port Moresby, the capital, and in the city of Kerema in Gulf province.
+We are working in collaboration with the national TB programme to improve screening, diagnosis, treatment initiation and follow-up at Gerehu hospital in Port Moresby, the capital of Papua New Guinea, and in Kerema city in Gulf province.

 In 2019, the World Health Organization’s new treatment recommendations for multidrugresistant TB (MDR-TB) were introduced for all patients, meaning that they no longer have to undergo painful daily injections and instead receive an all-oral treatment with six months of bedaquiline, a relatively new drug that has fewer side effects.